Architecture Agnostic Federated Learning for Neural Networks: FedHeNN Methodology

 For $\eta = 0$, the objective function corresponding to homogeneous FedHeNN, in equation \eqref{eqn:homo2}, becomes the FedAvg algorithm.
-And for the heterogeneous FedHeNN, the objective function given in equation \eqref{eqn:hetero2} boils down to individual clients training their own local models in isolation using only the local data.
+For the heterogeneous FedHeNN, the objective function given in equation \eqref{eqn:hetero2} boils down to individual clients training their own local models in isolation using only the local data.
 On the other hand, when $\eta \rightarrow \infty $, the framework will try to obtain identical representations from all the local models without caring about the prediction task.
-In homogeneous FL setting for FedHeNN with linear CKA, we can say that, after sufficiently large number of iterations ${t}^\prime$, the framework will make all the models identical.
+In homogeneous FL setting for FedHeNN with linear CKA, after sufficiently large number of iterations ${t}^\prime$, the framework will make all the models identical.
+The following lemma provides an intuitive explanation on the loss function.